Pl0p/Modular_Synth/List_by_function.md

  - [x] List for all gitHub repo
  - [ ] List for all gitLab repo
  - [ ] Lisr for all non gitHub repo
- - [ ] List cool things frome related
+ - [ ] List cool things from related

 # VCA